opws/opws-dataset/docs/fields.md

 - "after" (the token logs you in after resetting the password)
 - "no" (the token does not log you in)

+## password.reset.token.reset

+In the rare case that a site's password reset mechanism is something like a temporary password, this value denotes whether you are then *required* to reset the password.
+Valid values:

+- "enforced" (you must reset the password before you can do anything else)

 ## password.change.url

 The URL of the "change password" page for the logged-in user.
 If the site doesn't have a URL for the logged-in user, this will be in a space-and-plus-separated string denoting where to insert the variable components (such as "username").